Introduction to MyHDL¶

 yield statement is a general Python construct, but MyHDL uses it in a

-dedicated way.
-In MyHDL, it has a similar meaning as the wait statement in
+specific way.
+It has a similar meaning as the wait statement in VHDL: the

-VHDL: the statement suspends execution of a generator, and its clauses specify
+statement suspends execution of a generator, and its clauses specify the

 Note that to make sure that the generator runs “forever”, we wrap its behavior

 Similarly, we can define a general